 - Prepare to implement Advanced Practice Nursing knowledge and skillsets in unstructured, pre-hospital transport environments.

-- Participate in and conduct research activities designed to enhance or develop new evidence in Advanced Practice Nursing in the pre-/inter-hospital transport environment.
+- Research opportunities are available for interested students to enhance or develop new evidence in Advanced Practice Nursing in the pre-/inter-hospital transport environment.